vuejs/docs/src/style-guide/rules-strongly-recommended.md

 ## Prop name casing {#prop-name-casing}

 **Prop names should always use camelCase during declaration.
 When used inside in-DOM templates, props should be kebab-cased.
-Single-File Components templates and [JSX](/guide/extras/render-function.html#jsx-tsx) can use either kebab-case or camelCase props**
+Single-File Components templates and [JSX](/guide/extras/render-function.html#jsx-tsx) can use either kebab-case or camelCase props.
+Casing should be consistent - if you choose to use camelCased props, make sure you don't use kebab-cased ones in your application**

-We're simply following the conventions of each language.
-Within JavaScript, camelCase is more natural.
-Within HTML, kebab-case is.

 <div class="style-example style-example-bad">
 <h3>Bad</h3>